sabrina-stangler/dotcom/README.md

   * "deploy": "gh-pages -d build",
 1. add /build folder to .gitignore
 1. in root, add file `CNAME` with custom domain (ex: sabrinastangler.com)
+1. in root, add empty file `.nojekyll` so Github Pages doesn't think you're using it
+// TODO

 Remember to also